 Here is an outline of how a typical steel building project progresses:

 1. Design.
 Before any work can proceed, you need to specify the size and shape of the building, the type of roof and interior walls you want, the number and placement of doors and windows, and any façade or other cosmetic enhancement.
+It's of course always cheaper if you go with general sizes that they already build them in.
+There are many sizes that they are already manufacturing for you to pick from and most likely that will fit what you are needing.

 3. Fabrication and delivery.
 After the blueprints are signed off on, the real production begins.
 The beams, posts, girders, side and roof panels, and even the fasteners to hold the building together are all produced at a factory, then shipped to your construction site.
 The parts are pre-cut to the exact dimensions you need, pre-drilled, and ready to be bolted together.
 This step can take 3 to 6 weeks.